 There are some instances when a goat’s hooves become extremely overgrown.
 If this is the case (and you are a beginner to hoof trimming) then you need to call in a professional.
 The reason is that extremely overgrown hooves have to be cared for in a multi-step process.

-So they’ll begin by trimming small amounts of the hoof away.
+They’ll begin by trimming small amounts of the hoof away.
 This is done in order to cause as little discomfort to the goat as possible.

 If this is your goat, then call a vet and begin the healing process.
 Once the hooves are taken care of, then you can try to begin caring for them so they don’t get out of hand again.